The Travelling Bee

 Weather permitting, large numbers of older worker bees will leave the hive to collect important resources.
 One of the joys of beekeeping is sitting back on a summer day and watching the furious activity of bees leaving and returning to the hive.

 There is a great deal to be learned from watching this activity.
-But first, let’s reflect on why this is all happening and looks at the reasons bees venture out from the hive.
+But first, let’s reflect on why this is all happening and look at the reasons bees venture out from the hive.

 Reasons to Venture Away